blakeblackshear/frigate/README.md

 "offline": published right before frigate stops

 ### `frigate/<camera_name>/<object_name>`
-Publishes `ON` or `OFF` and is designed to be used a as a binary sensor in HomeAssistant for whether or not that object type is detected.
+Publishes the count of objects for the camera for use as a sensor in HomeAssistant.

+### `frigate/<zone_name>/<object_name>`
+Publishes the count of objects for the zone for use as a sensor in HomeAssistant.

 ### `frigate/<camera_name>/<object_name>/snapshot`
 Publishes a jpeg encoded frame of the detected object type.
 When the object is no longer detected, the highest confidence image is published or the original image